 Will I have to come to the ARAS office to meet an advocate?

 ARAS advocates will discuss with you the most suitable venue for a face-to-face meeting.
 Whether it is a private dwelling, a Residential Care Facility or a local library or café, the advocate will try to accommodate your wishes whilst maintaining confidentiality.

 Do advocates travel to rural areas to help consumers of aged care services speak to their care providers?

-Due to resources the advocate will address most concerns from rural areas by phone, and this is usually successful.
-However the advocate will travel to an area if, for example, a facility is a home of concern.
+Due to resources, the advocate will address most concerns from rural areas by phone, and this is usually successful.
+However, the advocate will travel to an area if, for example, a facility is home of concern.

 Advocates also do regular visits to country areas to provide information and education sessions.
 They can organise to visit individual consumers at that time if required.